its-unwinnable/iuw-extract-data-v2/README.md

 # Extract Data v2

-Extract samples to train models
+Extract samples thanks to the Riot API to train models.

+## Setup
+Create a file name `.env` using the `.env-example` file as an example.

 ## Installation
 ````bash